trynthink/scout/docs/ecm_schema.rst

       "all commercial": 10},
     ...}

 The installed costs can be specified with detail beyond what is shown using the additional optional child field types, as illustrated for the :ref:`json-energy_efficiency` field.
 The order of the hierarchy for the child fields is at the user's discretion.
+Further information about detailed structures for specifying the installed cost is in the :ref:`ecm-features-detailed-input` section.

 .. _json-cost_units: